bbarker/ATS-Postiats-wiki/Zen Practice on ATS.md

 ### Hongwei check

- assume that this kind of "philosophical" stuff is always very difficult to translate.
+I assume that this kind of "philosophical" stuff is always very difficult to translate.

 ATS is a layered system: dynamics: statics: sorts.
 The statics is meant